NextFire/apple-music-discord-rpc/README.md

 - add [this tap](https://github.com/NextFire/homebrew-tap) to Homebrew,
 - install its `apple-music-discord-rpc` formula (and Deno),
-- enable the launch agent on login and start it.
+- enable the launch agent and start it immediately.

-The `music-rpc.ts` executable is also added to `PATH`.
+The `music-rpc.ts` executable is now also in `PATH`.

 #### Uninstall